WindVChen/Sitcom-Crafter/README.md

    ```
    pip install -r requirements.txt
    ```

+   Please install `human_body_prior` package from the [official website](https://github.com/nghorbani/human_body_prior), as the package version is outdated in the PyPI repository.

    (You may encounter some issues when installing the `pointnet2_ops` and `pytorch3d` packages.
 If so, please compile the `pointnet2_ops` and `pytorch3d` packages manually according to their official instructions.)

 ## Pretrained Weights Release